Are your neighbours giving you grief? Here’s what you need to know about dealing with them.

 Can I give my key to a neighbour I trust?

-Leaving a key with a neighbour, or hiding a spare key for them to use, is risky.
+Leaving a key with a neighbour, or hiding a spare key for them to use, is risky – and the way you use your keys could invalidate your home insurance.
 But it’s a risk that almost half (45%) of Brits take.

-If a burglar finds the spare key and breaks into your house, you may not be able to claim on your home insurance policy.
+If a burglar finds the spare key and breaks into your house, you might not be able to claim on your home insurance policy.

-Many insurers would only cover a burglary if there were signs of forced entry.
-If it looks like a burglar has been able to wander in without any security, they could invalidate your claim.
+Many insurers cover burglaries only if there are signs of forced entry.
+If it looks as if a burglar has been able to wander in without any security, it could invalidate your claim.

 Neighbour disputes – what to do

-One in six (17%) said that they’ve experienced tension with their neighbours.
+One in six (17%) says that they’ve experienced tension with their neighbours.
 And these tensions risk flaring up if you don’t nip them in the bud.

-Here's what you need to know when it comes to neighbour disputes:
+The government offers guidance on what to do when it comes to neighbour disputes:

 General escalation process

-Take legal action.
-This should be a last resort.
+- Take legal action, although this should be a last resort.

 Fireworks and bonfires

 You’re not allowed to set off any fireworks – including sparklers – in a public place.
 This includes on the street.
-All private firework displayed must be in your own garden.
+All private firework displays must be in your own garden.